nix-community/neovim-nightly-overlay/README.md

 # Binary cache

-You will want to use the [[https://nix-community.org/#binary-cache][nix-community binary cache]].
+You will want to use the [nix-community binary cache](https://nix-community.org/#binary-cache).
 Where the overlay's build artefacts are pushed.
-See [[https://app.cachix.org/cache/nix-community][here]] for installation instructions.
+See [here](https://app.cachix.org/cache/nix-community) for installation instructions.